 Catherine Leroux watched the story unfold on the nightly news.
 A woman's skeleton had been found in the woods near Montreal's Royal Victoria Hospital.
 Even though authorities tried everything to identify the body: auditing hospital records, forensic facial reconstruction, DNA testing—she remains a mystery.
 They named her Madame Victoria and placed her bones in an evidence room.
 Leroux, fascinated by the possibilities of this woman's life, constructs several possible life stories for her in this unique collection of re-imaginings.
 More info →

 Nobel Prize winner Svetlana Alexievich shares stories of women's experiences in WWII "on the front lines, on the home front, and in occupied territories" in this oral history.
 A powerful collection of untold true stories of sacrifice, patriotism, and danger.
 Sensitive readers take note: these accounts include gruesome war stories and violence in detail.
-Readers of Kate Quinn's The Alice Network or The Huntress will find this to be an excellent nonfiction supplement to their historical fiction reading.
+This would make an excellent pairing with Kate Quinn's The Alice Network or The Huntress.
 More info →

 Do you have a book in translation on your TBR list this month?
 Tell us what you’re reading—or what you recommend—in the comments.